 Memoirs of a Sinner

-Perry Hernandez, a stand-up comedian from El Paso, Texas is coming to terms with the sins of his past.
-Perry is writing his final thoughts into his journal thinking back to simpler times when he was unaware of the cruel reality we call "life".
+Perry Hernandez, a stand-up comedian from El Paso, is coming to terms with the sins of his past.
+Perry, writing his final thoughts into his journal, is thinking back to simpler times when he was unaware of the cruel reality we call "life".
 He contemplates his past decisions wishing he could do things differently but understands that rewriting his own story is impossible.
 Instead, he writes his thoughts into his journal hoping that whoever reads his stories one day might learn just how precious life is beyond riches and fame.

 The adventure Continues...

 About a month later I decided to release “Memoirs of a Sinner - Director's Cut”.
 This incorporated additional clips that hadn’t made it into the original film and newer clips I recorded after submission.
 Great communication was the ultimate reason this project succeeded.

 "Operation: WiFi was written to be a…” continue reading in Chapter 4.